Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-Figure~\ref{fig:steady_vs_transient_chaos}(a) shows the indicator $-\langle\cos(\theta)\rangle_L$, computed as a function of $\Delta/U$ and $F/U$, for the eigenvalues relevant to the steady-state \footnote{the choice of a cavity cutoff $N_c=13$ ensures the convergence of the spectral statistics as proposed in \cite{sa_complex_2020} and \cite{prasad_dissipative_2022}.
+Figure~\ref{fig:steady_vs_transient_chaos} (a) shows the indicator $\langle\cos(\theta)\rangle$ defined in Eq.~\eqref{eqs:cos_theta}, computed as a function of $\Delta/U$ and $F/U$, for the eigenvalues relevant to the steady-state \footnote{the choice of a cavity cutoff $N_c=12$ ensures the convergence of the spectral statistics as proposed in \cite{sa_complex_2020} and \cite{prasad_dissipative_2022}.
 We however note that with the proposed cutoff for some of the points in the phase diagram (in particular with $F/U \ge 3.5$), expectation values have not yet reached convergence.
 This however does not change the spectral distinction between chaos and integrability.}.
 The result clearly identifies a steady-state chaotic phase emerging for sufficiently large values of $F$ and an appropriate choice of $\Delta$.
-The dashed line in Fig.~\ref{fig:steady_vs_transient_chaos}(a) highlights the phase boundary between the integrable and chaotic regions, as obtained by applying the criterion for transient chaos at $t=0$.
-As initial state we choose the coherent state $\ket{\psi_m(0)} = \ket{\alpha}\otimes\ket{\alpha}$ for $\alpha = 3 \sqrt{F/(\Delta - i \gamma)}$.
-The choice is justified as in experimental settings an initial coherent state can be easily prepared.
+The dashed line in Fig.~\ref{fig:steady_vs_transient_chaos} (a) highlights the phase boundary between the integrable and chaotic regions, as obtained by applying the criterion for transient chaos at $t=0$.
 The phase boundary coincides with that of steady-state chaos in the region of negative detuning.
 For large positive values of $\Delta$ instead, the diagram shows a region where transient chaos occurs in spite of an integrable steady state.
-Liouvillian spectra with the relevant eigenvalues, for the points highlighted in Fig.~\ref{fig:steady_vs_transient_chaos}(a), are displayed in Figs.~\ref{fig:steady_vs_transient_chaos}(b-e).
-The spacing distributions \eqref{eqs:distribution} associated to each of these points, for the transient dynamics, are plotted in Figs.~\ref{fig:steady_vs_transient_chaos}(f-i).
-We observe that while our criterion clearly classifies the latter steady-state dynamics [Fig.~\ref{fig:steady_vs_transient_chaos}(e)] as completely regular (only a few eigenvalues are involved in the dynamics), a spectral analysis on many Liouvillian eigenvalues [Fig.~\ref{fig:steady_vs_transient_chaos}(i)] does not allow to draw any conclusion on the nature of the steady state.
+Liouvillian spectra with the relevant eigenvalues, for the points highlighted in Fig.~\ref{fig:steady_vs_transient_chaos} (a), are displayed in Figs.~\ref{fig:steady_vs_transient_chaos} (b-e).
+The spacing distributions \eqref{eqs:distribution} associated to each of these points, computed over the whole Liouvillian spectrum, are plotted in Figs.~\ref{fig:steady_vs_transient_chaos} (f-i).
+We observe that while our criterion clearly classifies the steady-state dynamics in Fig.~\ref{fig:steady_vs_transient_chaos} (e) as completely regular (only a few eigenvalues are involved in the dynamics), a spectral analysis on the full Liouvillian spectrum [Fig.~\ref{fig:steady_vs_transient_chaos} (i)] does not predict the nature of the steady state.

+To study the passage from the transient to the steady state dynamics, we now consider three different types of initial states: coherent states, the vacuum state, and entangled states of the form